 Looking for an Easter break at a fascinating destination?
 Visit Alicante to celebrate Semana Santa (The Holy Week/Easter week) in the backdrop of dramatic rituals, authentic traditions, and festive processions.

 In Alicante, you will find a wide range of hotels, guesthouses, hostels, and apartments to choose from for your accommodation.
 However, it would be best to book in advance for a comfortable stay.
 Also, the festive period is a perfect time to enjoy the cuisine of Alicante.
 So relish the special Easter cake called La Mona de Pascua, and the local delicacies of fish and rice.
-And you cannot miss out the lamb, which is a popular choice for Easter Sunday dinner.
+And you cannot miss out on the lamb, which is a popular choice for Easter Sunday dinner.